 - Level HCP is for health care providers

-Stand-alone classes for CPR/AED or first aid are also available if you do not want to enrol in the full training program.
+Stand-alone classes for CPR/AED or first aid are also available if you do not want to enroll in the full training program.
 Private instructors are also available for home training.
-If you need to book at trainer for special events such as company conferences or outings, Mississauga First Aid also has special trainers available.
+If you need to book a trainer for special events such as company conferences or outings, Mississauga also has special trainers available.

 St Mark James Certification

 Training certificates are awarded at the completion of a training program.
 These must be renewed every three years through refresher programs.
-Mississauga First Aid holds refresher classes twice a week for the renewal / recertification of near-expired certificates.
+Mississauga holds refresher classes twice a week for the renewal/recertification of near-expired certificates.

-You can read the Mississauga First Aid staff with the detail below.
+You can read the Mississauga staff with the detail below.